k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Synthetic Entities - Load all Generated Entities of a Selected Data Generation Execution

-The Subset form displays all available rule-based/AI-based data generation executions.
-Select an execution to load its generated entities to the target environment:
+The Subset form (below) displays all available rule-based/AI-based data generation executions.
+Select an execution to load its generated entities into the target environment:

 ![load generation](images/task_load_generation_execution.png)